jbossdemocentral/bpms-rewards-demo/README.md

 -----------------

 See the tagged releases for the following versions of the product:

+- v1.2 - JBoss BPM Suite 6.0.2 installer used, with rewards demo installed.

 - v1.1 - JBoss BPM Suite 6.0.2, JBoss EAP 6.1.1, and migrated from BRMS 5.3.